SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 ### Minutes

-* Upadates on GSoC projects: Fido, Sunspotter, Glue
+* Updates on GSoC projects: Fido, Sunspotter, Glue
 * 2.0 Release
   * Finish the "What's New"
   * Failures on the "devdeps" test point to problem with bleeding edge astropy and behavior of how `astropy.time.Time` behaves under numpy operations; possibly related to [astropy/astropy#10337](https://github.com/astropy/astropy/pull/10337)